 I feel like I’m unravelling.
 Rapidly.
 All the ground I’ve gained in the past months seems to be giving way under my feet.
 I’m falling through the cracks.
 Holding on.
 Holding on for dear life.
 This can’t be happening again.
 Not again.

-Those were the words I hastily scribbled in my journal when I suffered from a relapse.
+Those were the words I hastily scribbled in my journal as I fought off an impending anxiety attack.
 Words riddled with fear.
 With anxiety.
 Words that describe a world that is spinning out of control.
 My world.

 Dr. Archibald Hart, a clinical psychiatrist, writes this in his book, The Anxiety Cure: